 (Now that I think about it, Muslims often respond to inquiries with “Alhamdulillah”, signifying gratitude for the simple things.
 Jews tend to go around the dinner table to tell each other for what, and for whom, we are thankful during Sabbath.
 Is this what elders mean by wisdom residing in tradition?)

-In other words, giving thanks improves team performance.
+In short, giving thanks improves team performance.
 Of course, deaf people can refrain from appreciating interpreters.
-Just as long as we do not complain when interpreters end up performing as if it were thankless, faceless, nameless labor because they are, you know, human beings, and we then end up not getting more of what we want during the appointment/event/situation because of a rapport that never was.
+Just as long as we do not complain when interpreters end up performing as if it were thankless, faceless, nameless labor because they are, you know, human beings.
+And guess what happens then?
+Deaf people will end up not getting more of what we want during the appointment.

 (3) Power per se is not problematic.
 Appreciation days are not reserved for the powerless.
 In fact, we have it for the powerful and about just anybody else imaginable for the aforementioned psychological and interpersonal benefits.
 To name a few: boss appreciation day, secretary appreciation day, system administrators appreciation day, tourist appreciation day, ‘We Love Our Emperor’ day, etc.

-Similarly, while there are tiresome interpreters who are power-thirsty and have no business interpreting, it is quite a stretch to call interpreters as a whole ‘paternalistic’ or ‘oppressive.’
+While there are tiresome interpreters who are power-thirsty and have no business interpreting, it is quite a stretch to call interpreters as a whole ‘paternalistic’ or ‘oppressive.’
 Do they not provide access to complete and accurate information to the best of their ability?
-Is the mere existence of a majority language that is not sign language, and the practical facilitation of communication between languages, in and of itself, evidence of paternalism and oppression?
+Is the mere existence of a majority language and the facilitation of communication between languages, in and of itself, evidence of paternalism and oppression?
 If so, what is the alternate here for deaf people, outside of teaching everybody in the United States ASL and prohibiting all other languages?
-For interpreters, other than refusing to do the jobs that we want, and need, them to perform?
+For interpreters, other than refusing to do the jobs that we need them to perform?

 In truth, interpreters do not ‘depend’ on our oppression.
-Rather, they are solutions to the discrimination that we often experience by giving us similar rights and opportunities as everyone else.
-To this end, it is head-scratching, let alone counter-productive, for us to bite the hands that provide us access in public life and accuse them of perpetuating that oppression, but yet, we persist.
+Rather, they are solutions by giving us similar access as everyone else.
+To this end, it is head-scratching, let alone counter-productive, for us to bite the hands that provide us access in public life and accuse them of perpetuating that oppression.
+Yet, we persist.
 This is less a commentary on the logic of deaf people and the ethics of interpreters, however, and more an indictment of the sensational culture in which we live.
 It is a strange world where taking offense is a profitable enterprise, and where we, quite often, send women and men to the public gallows for performing the very duties and responsibilities that we ask them to.

 At the end of the day, deaf people have the agency to skip bad interpreters during Interpreter Appreciation Day.
 Observing the event does not require that we recognize each and every interpreter, or that we pretend as if all interpreters are ‘good’.
 If anybody happens to be triggered because of a bad memory, that is definitely regrettable.
 But this is not reason enough to negate the event.
 Otherwise, we would be without Mother’s Day and Teacher Appreciation Day for similar reasons.

 (4) Interpreters are under-appreciated.
 Contrary to public claims on social media, deaf people get far more “public attention” than interpreters.
-Even though there are specific instances during which (unprofessional) interpreters intentionally divert attention away from the deaf individual, fact of the matter is that this is the inevitable nature of interpreting.
+Even though there are specific instances during which unprofessional interpreters divert attention away from the deaf individual, fact of the matter is this is the inevitable nature of interpreting.

-Put differently, as a deaf person, when I use an ASL interpreter, I often feel more connected with the interpreter than the hearing individual, by virtue of sharing language and communication values and norms, and tend to evaluate my judgment of the hearing individual, rightly or not, based on the performance of the interpreter who is the conduit of information.
-Do we really want to hold interpreters responsible for being thrust in this unenviable position of control and power when it is the other way around?
+As a deaf person, when I use an ASL interpreter, I often feel more connected with the interpreter than the hearing individual, by virtue of sharing language values and norms, and tend to evaluate my judgment of the hearing individual, rightly or not, based on the performance of the interpreter who is the conduit of information.
+Do we really want to hold interpreters responsible for being thrust in this inevitable position of control and power when it is the other way around?